amdxibr/crossplay-paperMC-setup-script/README.md

 # crossplay-paperMC-setup-script

+Tired of manually having to download the latest server JAR file for your minecraft server?
-A collection of scripts (.sh and .py) designed to automate and simplify the creation and update of a PaperMC Minecraft Java + Bedrock crossplay server.
+In this GitHub repository, i present to y'all my collection of scripts (.sh and .py) designed to automate and simplify the creation and update of a PaperMC Minecraft Java + Bedrock crossplay server.

 # Setup instructions: